Inquiry into Preventing Prison Suicides

 The Howard League for Penal Reform and Centre for Mental Health worked together on a two year project to prevent prison suicides and bring about change in the criminal justice system.

 We published a series of briefing papers which focused on the cost of prison suicide, the experiences of prisoners and prison staff and the impact of prison on mental health and wellbeing.
-On average a prisoner dies by suicide every three days.
+On average, a prisoner dies every five days.
 The need for urgent action is clear.

 - Prisons need to become safer, healthier places to reduce suicide risk

 - All prisons need enough staff with the right mix of skills and experience to be able to keep prisoners safe from harm

 - A prison regime should be built around a normal life.
 People in prison should be able to get up, have a shower and breakfast, occupy themselves productively, exercise and go outdoors

 - The revised IEP scheme is having a detrimental impact on prisoner wellbeing and is incompatible with a healthy, constructive regime.

 - Solitary confinement increases the risk of suicide and is detrimental to health and wellbeing

 - Investigations into self-inflicted deaths in prison must lead to action to reduce risk